spencertipping/infuse-js/doc/signal.md

 Like futures, signals support flatmapping.
 However, be careful: flatmapping signals will most likely cause a space leak and is probably not what you want to do.
-If you do need to flatmap a signal, you should demote the outer one into a future by calling `once`.
+If you do need to flatmap a signal, you should demote the inner one into a future by calling `once`.
 I'm doing it the wrong way below to illustrate what
 happens: